Selling plant products in New Zealand

 If you sell plant products for human consumption, whether grown in New Zealand or imported, you must meet the requirements of the Food Act 2014.

-Maximum residue levels (MRLs)
+Pesticide maximum residue levels (MRLs)

 All plant products sold as food in New Zealand (except for food imported from Australia) must comply with New Zealand’s MRLs for pesticides.
 These are established under Food Notice: Maximum Residue Levels for Agricultural Compounds to safeguard consumer health and to promote Good Agricultural Practice (GAP) in the use of insecticides, fungicides, herbicides and other agricultural compounds.